Liz Truss: Education under-secretary (2012–2014)

 [Y]ou're a great minister, I loved what you did, but we really couldn't go ahead with this one.
 You're one of the first ministers I've appointed to do something and you've just done it.

 — David Cameron speaking to Truss about her childcare proposal.

 In September 2012 Truss was appointed as parliamentary under-secretary of state for education and stepped back from the leadership of the FEG, with Kwarteng taking her place.
 Truss was pleased with her appointment, and praised Michael Gove, the secretary of state for the department; she also formed a friendly rivalry with the future health secretary Matt Hancock.
-In January 2013, Truss wrote a white paperMore Great Childcarein which she proposed increasing the maximum number of children childminders could look after at a time from three to four, as a means of reducing childcare costs.
+In January 2013, Truss wrote a white paper – More Great Childcare – in which she proposed increasing the maximum number of children childminders could look after at a time from three to four, as a means of reducing childcare costs.
 The press, including Conservative-leaning papers like The Daily Telegraph and The Times, were largely hostile to the plan.
 The former claimed that prices would not fall; the latter claimed that "her appointment signal[led] a rapid deregulation of the sector"; and the Guardian columnist Polly Toynbee challenged Truss to demonstrate how to care for so many children on her own.
 Following a negative response from trade unions and childminders, Truss met with the deputy prime minister, Nick Clegg, who told her that "some of this is fine" but the maximum childminder increase went "much too far", and advised her to revise the proposal; Truss ignored Clegg and pushed ahead with the plan, angering Clegg, who then blocked the proposals.
 Truss also announced proposals to reform A-levels by concentrating exams at the end of two-year courses and said that Britain should attempt to "out-educate" countries in Asia.